omegaatt36/instagramrobot/README.md

 task live-web
 ```

-This monitors Go file changes, automatically recompiling and restarting the web server.
+This monitors Go file changes in `cmd/web`, automatically recompiling and restarting the web server.